QualiChain/degree-comparison/README.md

 # degree-comparison

-The Degree Comparison tool defined in task T4.2.
+The Degree Comparison component defined in task T4.2.

 For now it includes:
 - a schema that defines the format of the degrees to be compared (degree.schema.json)